There are complex arguments on all sides

-Complex arguments on all sides as another Yorkshire CCC captain takes franchise deal - Comment
+Dawid Malan franchise deal a complex argument on all sides as Yorkshire CCC lose another captain - Comment

 Oscar Wilde did not quite put it like that in The Importance of Being Earnest, but you take the point.